dojot/docs/source/components-and-apis.rst

 --------------

 These are the messages sent by components and their subjects.
-If you are developing a new interal component, see `API - data-broker`_ to check how to get the actual Kafka topic to listen to in order to receive these messages.
+If you are developing a new internal component (such as a new IoT agent), see `API - data-broker`_ to check how to get the actual Kafka topic to listen to in order to receive these messages.

 .. list-table:: Original endpoints
    :header-rows: 1